Skein module dimensions of mapping tori of the 2-torus: A simpler formula

-The outline of the paper is as follows.
-In \S \ref{s-prelim}, after recalling some background on mapping tori, we explain how to decompose $\Sk_G(M_\gamma)$ as a direct sum of twisted Hochschild homologies of endomorphism algebras in the skein category, building on work of \cite{gunninghamSkeinsTori}.
+In \S \ref{s-prelim-skeins}, after recalling some background on mapping tori, we explain how to decompose $\Sk_G(M_\gamma)$ as a direct sum of twisted Hochschild homologies of endomorphism algebras in the skein category, building on work of \cite{gunninghamSkeinsTori}.
 We take care to set up the definitions of skein categories, modules and algebras, in the case of a general group $G$.
 We moreover introduce the algebra $A$ that appears in the above statements, and is such that $A^W$ is the $G$-skein algebra of $T^2$.

 In \S \ref{s-HH_0_decomp} we show how to decompose the direct summand corresponding to the skein algebra giving Thm. \ref{th-intro-HH_0-decomp}.
 We explain in \S \ref{s-diff-cokernel} how to change basis in $A$ to understand the spaces $\HH_0(A, A_{\gamma w})$.
 In the case $G = \GL_1$, the Weyl group is trivial and it is immediate to obtain the $\GL_1$-skein module dimensions.